 Restaurants and Hotels Near Chastain Park

-Buckhead is brimming with dining options, including Southern fare (South City Kitchen on Peachtree Road), Korean barbecue (the newly opened Iron Age on Roswell Road), dining near The Shops Buckhead Atlanta and the cluster of great dining around Lenox Square, about a 10-minute drive from the park.
+Buckhead is brimming with dining options, including Southern fare (South City Kitchen on Peachtree Road), Korean barbecue (Iron Age on Roswell Road), dining near The Shops Buckhead Atlanta and the cluster of great dining around Lenox Square, about a 10-minute drive from the park.

 Hotel options abound in the area.
 Buckhead is booming with top-notch accommodations, such as the Waldorf Astoria, which delivers five-star luxury.
 A few minutes farther south in Midtown, the Artmore Hotel offers a boutique experience.
 Along Peachtree Road, throughout Midtown and in Downtown Atlanta (just a 20-minute drive), you’ll find all the well-known hotel names, like the Westin, W, Sheraton and Marriott.

 Chastain Park is located at 140 W. Wieuca Road NW.